DigitalScriptorium/ds-data/README.md

 3. Drag and drop or `choose your files` to be uploaded.
 4. `Commit changes` directly to main branch.

-### Updating reconciled "term" values to be used in Wikibase import:
+### Updating reconciled "term" values to be used in Wikibase import and unreconciled data for documentation:

-#### Archiving previous reconciled data
+#### Uploading new reconciled data

 1. Navigate to `ds-data/terms/reconciled` directory.
-2. Click on `element.csv` file to be updated.
-3. Edit file by changing file path from `ds-data/terms/reconciled/element.csv` to `ds-data/terms/archived/DATE-element.csv`, where `DATE` is the date the terms were originally extracted.
-4. `Commit changes` directly to main branch.

-#### Uploading new reconciled data

-5. Navigate to `ds-data/terms/reconciled` directory.
-6. Click on `Add File` button and click `Upload files` from context menu (file to be uploaded should be 'element.csv`).
+2. Click on `Add File` button and click `Upload files` from context menu (file to be uploaded should be 'element.csv`).
-7. Drag and drop or `choose your files` to be uploaded.
+3. Drag and drop or `choose your files` to be uploaded.
-8. `Commit changes` directly to main branch.

-### Updating unreconciled values for documentation:

-#### Archiving previous unreconciled data

-1. Navigate to `ds-data/terms/unreconciled` directory.
-2. Click on `element-unreconciled.csv` file to be updated.
-3. Edit file by changing file path from `ds-data/terms/unreconciled/element-unreconciled.csv` to `ds-data/terms/unreconciled/archived/DATE-element-unreconciled.csv`, where `DATE` is the date the terms were originally extracted.
 4. `Commit changes` directly to main branch.

 #### Uploading new unreconciled data